KSP-KOS/KOS/doc/source/math/basic.rst

     Initializes a new random number sequence from a seed, giving it a key name you can use to refer to it in future calls to :func:`RANDOM(key)`

-    Using this you can make psuedo-random number sequences that can be re-run using the same seed to get the same result a second time.
+    Using this you can make pseudo-random number sequences that can be re-run using the same seed to get the same result a second time.

     Parameter ``key`` is a string - a name you can use to refer to this